Tag: anxiety

 New Study: Resveratrol Opens Door for Treatments for Depression & Anxiety

-A new study has revealed that resveratrol displays anti-stress effects by blocking the expression of an enzyme related to the control of stress in the brain.
+A new study published in the journal Neuropharmacology from Xuzhou Medical University in China has revealed that the plant compound resveratrol, which is found in red wine or obtained by supplementation, displays anti-stress effects by blocking the expression of an enzyme related to the control of stress in the brain.

 Could Your Anxiety Be Alleviated by Regulating Gut Bacteria?